How to duplicate a complete PC via network

 - Two or more identical PCs that are supported by the

-- Boot media (floppy or CD) that can handle the hardware as well
+- Boot media (floppy, CD or USB stick) that can handle the hardware

 Make sure you're logged in as ROOT user.